dungeons-of-moria/umoria/docs/faq.md

 _Where important objects are found._

-Just 1/12 of items are chosen as if you were on a deeper level, which has (current level/50) chance of being level 50; this check is not made in town.
+Just `1/12` of items are chosen as if you were on a deeper level, which has (`current level/50`) chance of being level `50`; this check is not made in the town.
 This affects only the type of item, not its enchantment.

 Items become somewhat less common as you go deeper than the indicated levels;
 however, if you can survive down there, this is compensated for by the fact